History and Origins of the Steiner Analysis

 Mandible positioned anteriorly relative to the maxilla, or maxilla retrognathic.
 Negative values indicate increasing severity.

 ANB is a derived value — treat it carefully.
 ANB inherits the limitations of both SNA and SNB.
-A high ANB can result from a prognathic maxilla, a retrognathic mandible, or both.
-Always read SNA and SNB individually before interpreting ANB.
-For equivocal cases, supplement with the Wits appraisal — a perpendicular measurement to the occlusal plane that is independent of cranial base inclination.
-BCeph computes both in the same session.
+A high ANB can result from a prognathic maxilla, a retrognathic mandible, or both — and its validity as a pure measure of sagittal discrepancy has long been questioned, because it is also affected by the anteroposterior position of Nasion, the inclination of the occlusal plane, and rotation of the jaws.56 Always read SNA and SNB individually before interpreting ANB.
+For equivocal cases, supplement with the Wits appraisal — a linear measurement referenced to the occlusal plane that is independent of cranial base inclination.5 BCeph computes both in the same session.

 Dental Measurements